 Boys Ice Hockey

-Entering his 22nd season as head coach of the Big Red hockey program, Dana Barbin has enjoyed a string of success that has included a New England Championship, four trips to the tournament "Final Four," 9 quarterfinal appearances and a 423-184-40 record.
+Entering his 25th season as head coach of the Big Red hockey program, Dana Barbin has enjoyed a string of success that has included a New England Championship, 4 trips to the tournament "Final Four," 14 quarterfinal appearances and a 499-198-46 record.
 His championship team of 1998-99 posted a stunning 30 wins against just three losses, earning him prep hockey "Coach of the Year" accolades.
 His 2009 squad went 28-5-2 advancing to the the N.E.
-Championship game.
+Championship game and his 2016 team became his 5th team to win 25 or more games in a season.

 Over the years, Coach Barbin has sent numerous players on to Division I and Division III college hockey.
 Thirteen of his former players have been drafted by National Hockey League clubs.

 A 1981 graduate of the University of New Hampshire, Coach Barbin, served as a co-captain, and was part of the Wildcats' 1979 ECAC championship team.
-From 1981 to1987, he played professionally in both Denmark and Sweden.
+From 1981 to 1987, he played professionally in both Denmark and Sweden.
 He also coached the Danish National team from 1985 to 1987.
+Barbin is a 2013 inductee in the New Hampshire Legends Hall of Fame.

-Coach Barbin, who came to Exeter in 1987, has also been the assistant varsity baseball coach for 26 years.
+Coach Barbin, who came to Exeter in 1987, was the assistant varsity baseball coach for 26 years and is now the head coach.
 From 1989 to 1999, he served as the school's athletic director.

-Barbin is married to Marianne Billing Barbin, Assistant to the Athletic Director at Exeter.
-They have a 16-year-old son, Henrik.
+Barbin is married to Marianne Billing Barbin, Assistant Director of Athletic Operations at Phillips Exeter.
+They have a 19-year-old son, Henrik.

 Send email to Coach Dana Barbin.